Verifying Procedural Programs via Constrained Rewriting Induction: Introduction

-\myparagraph{Classical correctness checks} Aside from comparisons to an example implementation, we can also specify a correctness property directly in SMT.
+Aside from comparisons to an example implementation, we can also specify a correctness property directly in SMT.
 For instance, given an implementation of the $\symb{strlen}$ function, its correctness could be verified by proving that

 is an inductive theorem.
-Alternatively, we can use extra rules---much like the $\symb{errorfree}$ rules above---to test properties in SMT.
-For example, to analyze whether an implementation of $\symb{strcpy}$ is correct, we may introduce the following rules:
+Alternatively, we can use extra rules to test properties in SMT.